 After returning from an area with risk of Zika:

-How can you prevent Zika virus?
+How can you help prevent Zika virus?

 There is no vaccine to prevent Zika.
 But you can protect yourself from mosquito bites, especially when you travel.

 • Wear long pants and long-sleeved shirts.
+Some outdoor-clothing stores sell clothing already treated with insect repellent.

-• Sleep under mosquito netting.
+• Sleep under bed nets (mosquito netting).

 • Use flying-insect spray indoors around sleeping areas.